Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 <!--
 title: "Manage Users"
 description: "Managing Users in Contrast"
-tags: "Admin manage configuration TeamServer Users roles permissions API" -->
+tags: "Admin manage organization configuration TeamServer Users roles permissions API" -->

 Administrators have the ability to add users to the system via the SuperAdmin interface (EOP customers only) or within an organization.